Rainford railway station: History

 The station was renamed Rainford on 7 May 1973.

 Facilities

 Though the station had sizeable buildings on both platforms at one time, the last of these (on the Wigan-bound platform) was demolished in the late 1990s.
+The disused branch platform faces are still visible, but heavily overgrown.

 There are now just basic shelters in place on each side, along with a footbridge to connect them.
-The disused branch platform faces are still visible, but heavily overgrown.
-The station is unmanned and has no ticket facilities, so all tickets must be bought in advance or on the train.
-Train running information can be obtained by telephone or from timetable poster boards on each platform.
+The station is unstaffed, but has a card-only ticket machine.
+Train running information can be obtained by dot matrix displays, telephone or from timetable poster boards on each platform.
 Step-free access is available on both platforms via ramps from the nearby road.